dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

     ```

     **NOTES:**
-    * It's important that your parameter name follows the structure above, as the solution grants access to AWS Lambda permissions to the hierarchy `/dynatrace/s3-log-forwarder/your_stack_name/*`
+    * It's important that your parameter name follows the structure above, as the solution grants permissions to AWS Lambda to the hierarchy `/dynatrace/s3-log-forwarder/your_stack_name/*`
     * Your API Key is stored encyrpted with the default AWS-managed key alias: `aws/ssm`.
 If you want to use a Customer-managed Key, you'll need to grant Decrypt permissions to the AWS Lambda IAM Role that's deployed within the SAM template.

 1. From the project root directory, execute the following command to build the Serverless application: